-The Lone Star state is home to the second-largest immigrant community in the country, yet in the last Texas legislative session, more than 80 anti-immigrant bills were proposed, from stripping in-state tuition for undocumented students to proposals that would deny citizenship to the Texas-born children of undocumented parents.
-In the face of such hostility, Jolt seeks to shift the narrative on immigration, defending the rights of immigrant and Latino families in Texas, while simultaneously working to develop a culture of civic engagement through which the state’s 10.8 million Latinos can feel they have a meaningful stake in their communities.
+The Lone Star state is home to the second-largest immigrant community in the country, yet in the Texas legislature, more than 80 anti-immigrant bills have recently been proposed, from stripping in-state tuition for undocumented students to proposals that would deny citizenship to the Texas-born children of undocumented parents.
+In the face of such hostility, Jolt Initiative seeks to shift the narrative on immigration, defending the rights of immigrant and Latino families in Texas, while simultaneously working to develop a culture of civic engagement through which the state’s 10.8 million Latinos can feel they have a meaningful stake in their communities.
 Because 37% of the state’s Latino population is under age 17, Jolt seeks to achieve its goals by organizing Latino youth at high school and college campuses to advocate for stronger immigrant protections.
 By conducting non-partisan voter registration drives (Latinos vote the least of any ethnic group), lifting up Latina voices, and other peer-to-peer organizing efforts, Jolt invests in the long-term leadership of young people needed to shift the state and country toward a more inclusive and representative democracy.
+In 2019, following a series of successful community and student organizing efforts, Jolt Initiative founder Cristina Tzintzún Ramirez announced her candidacy for the U.S. Senate in the state of Texas, transitioning from Jolt leadership as she seeks to broaden her campaign to change the course of Texas and the country.

 Jolt organizes young Latinos in Texas to exercise their right to vote and demand that our government give the Latino community the dignity and respect that we deserve.
 Almost 40% of Texas’ population is Latino, yet the state legislature promotes discriminatory laws like SB4 and Latinos face disproportionate challenges: They are more likely to live in poverty and lack access to good schools and health care.
 Jolt Initiative empowers young Latinos to organize and demand equality and justice for our community.